googlearchive/polymer-element-catalog/README.md

 ## Getting Started

 To work on the Polymer Elements Catalog, clone the repository.
-You must have Bower and Gulp installed on your machine:

-    npm install -g bower

 To install dependencies:

-    npm install && bower install
+    npm run deps

 To start a local development server: